Kayode Akintemi

 Kayode Akintemi (born June 26, 1965) is a Nigerian Broadcast Journalist, TV Presenter, Subject Matter Expert, Project Management and ICT Consultant.
-He worked as the General manager of Channels TV, as well as an ICT and Project Manager Consultant to London Borough of Hillingdon.
-Kayode left Channels TV in 2016 to set up Plus TV Africa, where he occupied the post of managing director and Editor-In-Chief of News Channel.
+He worked as the General Manager of Channels TV, as well as an ICT and Project Manager Consultant to London Borough of Hillingdon.
+Kayode left Channels TV in 2016 to set up Plus TV Africa, where he occupied the post of managing director and Editor-in-Chief of News Channel.
 As of 2021, Kayode is the MD, Ignite Media in the Republic of Ghana.
 In 2016, he featured as a speaker on the International Programme for the Development of Communication where President John Dramani Mahama was one of the panelists.
-On different occasions, Kayode anchored Nigerian presidential media chats with President Goodluck Jonathan and his successor, Mohammadu Buhari which is the incumbent president of Nigeria.
+On different occasions, Kayode anchored Nigerian presidential media chats with President Goodluck Jonathan and his successor, Mohammadu Buhari.
 He was the host of Sunrise Saturday, which aired on Channels TV.
-He formerly hosted "Wake Up Africa", a show that aired every Friday between 6.am and 9.am, on 94.3 FM.
+He formerly hosted "Wake Up Africa", a show that aired every Friday between 6.am and 9.am, on 94.3 FM..
+In 2026, Akintemi was recognized among the “100 Most Reputable Africans” by Reputation Poll International in recognition of his contributions to African media and broadcasting..

 Background and career

 Kayode obtained a Higher National Diploma in Mass Communication with a specialization in Broadcast Journalism from Ogun State Polytechnic, now Moshood Abiola Polytechnic.
 He later received a Postgraduate Diploma in Information Technology.

 He began his broadcasting career in the early 1980s with Radio Nigeria as presenter of Teen and Twenty Beats.

 In 1987, he joined the services of Ogun State Broadcasting Corporation, where he worked for three years before becoming an Academic Staff at Ahmadu Bello University, Department of Mass Communication.
 In 1991, he joined Ogun State Television as Head of Television Programmes and in 1993, he established an Independent Production Company, "The Kay Associate" with the late Prince Kehinde Adeosun, former Chairman of Promoserve Advertisement.

-In 1994, he left Nigeria to London where he worked with BEN Television, a British Television Channel.
+In 1994, he left Nigeria to London where he worked with BEN Television, a British television channel.